 - Start by having your child pour the sand in the tub.

 - Let them explore each step as they desire.
 My son would have been pleased as punch not to add anything more, and you will see when he starts playing he decided to take everything but the sand out.

 - Add the shells.

 - Play!
 We hid things and he dug them up, then he decided this was a sand only beach and took much time and effort to get everything but the sand out.
 I even had to get him a sieve to use.
 Either way he had fun.

 Need a song to sing today ?

 Little Fishy goes with this beach theme.

 Otto Goes to the Beach by Todd Parr was a steal of a deal at the Goodwill last week!
 I got a hardcover in perfect condition for 70 cents.
-My bargin hunting aside, I really enjoy this book as did my son.
-Otto is a dog who goes to the beach but no one wants to do the same things as he does, even the fish swim the other way!
+My bargain hunting aside, I really enjoy this book as did my son.
+Otto is a dog who goes to the beach, but no one wants to do the same things as he does, even the fish swim the other way!
 In the end after feeling very sad Otto finds a new friend and all his misery is forgotten.
 I love Todd Parr books, I love the insanely bright colors, the cute simplistic illustrations and I love the messages they send.
 This book followed his other books perfectly and provided a great final message about not giving up finding a friend who will like all the same things you do!